-The American Public Health Association’s Annual Meeting brings together public health professionals and other participants to share the latest research and information, learn, network and engage with their peers.
 The opinions, statements, presentations, data, images, videos, documents and other information expressed or otherwise shared by presenters or other participants at the Annual Meeting are for informational purposes only.
-The views and opinions expressed by presenters are not those of APHA, unless expressly indicated otherwise.
-APHA nor its board or council members, directors, officers, employees, or agents shall be responsible for the accuracy, quality or reliability of any of the materials presented, or liable for any incidental, special, consequential damages or other arising therefrom.
+The views and opinions expressed by presenters and other participants are not those of APHA, unless expressly indicated otherwise.

 Flyers and Handouts